Motion Attribution for Video Generation: Introduction

 \textbf{Why existing methods are limited for motion.} Prior diffusion data attribution focuses on images and explains static content.
 Extending these methods to videos na\"ively collapses motion into appearance, missing the temporal structure that distinguishes videos from images.
 Three challenges drive this gap: (i) localizing motion so attribution focuses on dynamic regions rather than static backgrounds, (ii) scaling to sequences since gradients must integrate across time, and (iii) capturing temporal relations like velocity, acceleration, and trajectory coherence that single-frame attribution cannot measure.
 Addressing motion attribution requires methods that explicitly model temporal structure, rather than treating time as an additional spatial axis.

 \textbf{Our method.} We introduce \methodname, a motion attribution framework for video generation models that isolates motion-specific influence. \methodname computes gradients with motion-aware masking.
 As a result, the attribution signal emphasizes dynamic regions rather than static appearance.
 Efficient approximations make the method practical for large, high-quality datasets and video generative models.
-Our scores trace generated motion back to training clips, enabling target curation and improving motion quality when used to guide fine-tuning.
+Our scores trace generated motion back to training clips, enabling targeted curation and improving motion quality when used to guide fine-tuning.
+Our key contributions are: